Consent & Code of Conduct Guidelines

 • Email consent@soj.org which goes directly to our Consent Liaison and Coordinator.

-The Consent Liaison (or a person designated by the Coordinator, if the Consent Liaison position is vacant or if there is a conflict of interest) will be the person interfacing with involved parties and making recommendations to the Business Meeting for consideration.
+The Consent Liaison (or a person designated by the Coordinator, if the Consent Liaison position is vacant or if there is a conflict of interest) will be the person interfacing with involved parties to ask clarifying questions and gather additional information.
+Should the report be deemed especially heinous or immediately dangerous, the consent liaison reserves the right to accelerate the matter to the committee and propose an immediate vote.

-If the complainant feels that the Consent Liaison has a conflict of interest then they may request that someone else fulfill that role.
+If the complainant feels that the Consent Liaison has a conflict of interest then they may request that someone else fulfill that role to handle the complainant’s report and process to completion.

 For incidents that occur at an event, the event host may take information and give it to the Consent Liaison for follow up.